Arunima22-code/NLP-Project/Report.md

 2. **Installing the required Python libraries**:
    - `pandas`, `numpy` for data manipulation.
    - `scikit-learn` or `pytorch`/`tensorflow` for classification models.
-   - `spaCy` or `transformers` (Hugging Face) for advanced NLP (optional but recommended).
+   - `spaCy` or `transformers` (Hugging Face) for advanced NLP.
-   - `flask` or `fastapi` for building your REST API.
-   - `nltk` or `spacy` for text preprocessing, tokenization, etc.
-   - `docker` (eventually) for containerization, or Docker Desktop if you’re on Windows.

 3. **Version Control**:
    - Create a **GitHub repository** (public, as requested).
-   - Ensure you commit your code notebooks, Python scripts, and Dockerfiles.
+   - Ensuring to commit your code notebooks, Python scripts, and Dockerfiles.

 ## 2. Generating or Collecting Synthetic Data